Dealing with Debt: A Consumer's Guide

 Administrator of consumer proposals

-An administrator of consumer proposals is a trustee in bankruptcy or a person appointed by the Superintendent of Bankruptcy.
+An administrator of consumer proposals is an LIT or a person appointed by the Superintendent of Bankruptcy.
 Saskatchewan (1-306-933-6520) and Nova Scotia (1-902-424-7020) provide administration of consumer proposals.
 You may wish to contact the appropriate provincial department.
-With regard to trustees in bankruptcy, their names may usually be found in the Yellow Pages under the headings of "Bankruptcy" or "Trustees in Bankruptcy."

 Assets acquired during bankruptcy

-You must assign to your trustee all assets acquired during your bankruptcy, including lottery winnings and inheritances, so they can be divided among your creditors.
+You must assign to your LIT all assets acquired during your bankruptcy, including lottery winnings and inheritances, so they can be divided among your creditors.

 Assets and property

-In a bankruptcy, you must assign all your assets to the trustee, except for exempt property, such as basic furniture and tools-of-trade needed to make your living.
+In a bankruptcy, you must assign all your assets to the LIT, except for exempt property, such as basic furniture and tools-of-trade needed to make your living.
 Exempt property can vary from province to province.
-Your trustee can tell you what these are.
+Your LIT can tell you what these are.

 This is the legal status of a person who declares bankruptcy.